 3-night minimum stay all year 

 Bathroom an elegantly dressed room, with a large bath, over shower, w/c, large hand basin, heated towel rail, the character of the room is heightened by the rustic finish seen woodwork throughout.

-Outside offers a private decking area with a BBQ/fire-pit, outdoor seating, and plenty of secluded countryside as The Writing Shed is set within 20 acres of farmland.
+Outside offers a private decking area with a BBQ/fire-pit, a magnificent outdoor bathtub, outdoor seating, and plenty of secluded countryside as The Writing Shed is set within 20 acres of farmland.